WAS-5000 Wide Band Acoustic Transducer: Full-range Noise Evaluation for Critical Aerospace Systems

-Simulation Testing Applications
+Essential Simulation Testing Applications, Covered

-The WAS-5000 uses an inductive drive system acting on its reciprocating valve assembly.
+It all begins with a stable, reliable operational foundation.
+This transducer uses an inductive drive system acting on its reciprocating valve assembly.

 Motion in the reciprocating valve increases and decreases the opening size of the modulation slots, based upon the polarity of the electrical input signal.
-This process breaks the air stream into “puffs” which become pressure pulses at the discharge of the WAS-5000.
+This process breaks the air stream into “puffs,” which become pressure pulses at the discharge of the WAS-5000.

 The WAS-5000 converts approximately 1500 scfm (42.5 m3/min.) at 30 psig (2 bars) of airflow into 10,000 acoustic watts, with a linear relationship of air flow to power output.